monster-js/monster-js/docs/store/action-reducer.md

 ## Conclusion

-In summary, action reducers in the Weco JS Framework Store allow you to define how your state should change in response to specific actions.
+In summary, action reducers in the Monster JS Framework Store allow you to define how your state should change in response to specific actions.
 By following these steps, you can:
 1. **Define action reducers**: Create functions that modify state based on actions.
 2. **Add action reducers to the store**: Group them under state keys.
 3. **Dispatch actions**: Use the `dispatch` method to invoke action reducers and update the state.